-The Philippine Eagle (Pithecopaga Jefferyi) is the Philippines national bird.
+The Philippine Eagle (Pithecophaga Jefferyi) is the Philippines national bird.

 The female Philippine eagle is sexually mature at age five (5), the males at seven (7).

 The female lays only one (1) egg every two (2) years.
 Nests, measuring 1-2 meters wide, are built on large trees usually found along steep slopes and ravines.
 Both parents take turns incubating the egg for about 60 days.
 At 22 months, the young eagle leaves its parents’ home and searches for its own territory.